.NET YubiKey SDK

 - API Documentation is where detailed descriptions of the classes and interfaces of the SDK reside.

 Modern .NET supports more than just Microsoft Windows, and so do we.
 Support for macOS is built in, and has been tested on both Intel and Apple Silicon (i.e. M1) platforms.
-(Apple Silicon is supported through Rosetta 2.
-The .NET 6 runtime will add native support, however it is not ready at the time of this writing.)
+(Apple Silicon is supported through Rosetta 2.)
+We also support common Linux distributions such as Debian, Ubuntu, RHEL, and CentOS.
+Other distros may still work, but they have not been tested by the SDK team.

-Future platform support will be driven by customer interest.
+Future distribution and platform support will be driven by customer interest.

 Supported YubiKey applications

 The YubiKey is a versatile security key that supports numerous standards and protocols.
-This SDK offers full support for integrating with Yubico OTP, along with OATH and PIV standards.
+This SDK offers full support for integrating with Yubico OTP, along with the OATH, PIV, and FIDO U2F standards.

 Yubico OTP is a simple yet strong authentication mechanism that is supported by all YubiKeys out of the box.
 Yubico OTP can be used as the second factor in a 2-factor authentication scheme or on its own, providing 1-factor authentication.